-- Akathisia (an inner restlessness), sedation, headache, insomnia, agitation, anxiety, nausea, tremor.
-Other reasonably common side effects include constipation, vomiting, dry mouth, stomach upsets and extrapyramidal symptoms (such as restlessness, tremor, uncontrolled muscle contractions).
+- Akathisia (an inner restlessness), sedation, headache, insomnia, agitation, anxiety, nausea, and tremors.
+Other reasonably common side effects include constipation, vomiting, dry mouth, stomach upsets, and extrapyramidal symptoms (such as restlessness, tremor, and uncontrolled muscle contractions).
 May also cause difficulty when swallowing.

 - Should not be used for the treatment of dementia-related psychosis in elderly people as associated with a higher risk of death.

-- If being used as an adjunct therapy in the treatment of depression, monitor for worsening depression, agitation or mood changes.
+- If being used as an adjunct therapy in the treatment of depression, monitor for worsening depression, agitation, or mood changes.
 May increase the risk of suicidal thoughts or behavior in young adults (similar to other antidepressants and antipsychotics).

 - May cause a drop in blood pressure on standing, particularly during the initial dose-titration period; dosage may need reducing.
 May not be suitable for people with cardiovascular disease (history of a heart attack, angina, heart failure, or arrhythmia), stroke, seizure disorders, and people at risk of dehydration.

-- Blood levels may need monitoring as Abilify can cause numbers of white blood cells to decrease.
+- Blood levels may need monitoring as Abilify can cause the numbers of white blood cells to decrease.